YurgFS/FS25_Yurg_Custom_Pack/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: Feature request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
 title: ''
-labels: enhancement
+labels: ["enhancement", "triage"]
+assignees:
-assignees: YurgFS
+  - YurgFS

----
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for taking the time to fill out this feature request!
+  - type: textarea
+    id: what-happened
+    attributes:

-**Is your feature request related to a problem?
-Please describe.**
+      label: Is your feature request related to a problem?
+Please describe.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      description: A clear and concise description of what the problem is.
+      render: Markdown
+    validations:
+      required: true
+  - type: textarea
+    id: solution
+    attributes:

-**Describe the solution you'd like**
+      label: Describe the solution you'd like
-A clear and concise description of what you want to happen.
+      description: A clear and concise description of what you want to happen.
+      render: Markdown
+    validations:
+      required: true
+  - type: textarea
+    id: alternatives
+    attributes:

-**Describe alternatives you've considered**
+      label: Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+      description: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+      render: Markdown
+    validations:
+      required: false
+  - type: textarea
+    id: additional-context
+    attributes:
+      label: Additional context
-Add any other context or screenshots about the feature request here.
+      description: Add any other context or screenshots about the feature request here.
+      render: Markdown
+    validations:
+      required: false